danielcrimp/danielcrimp.github.io/collections/_drafts/2024-03-31-matta-application.md

 Those that know me know I'm a hardware person.
 I muck around with cars and motorcycles, build cameras and go out of my way to fix things that break, often at more expense than necessary.
 I'm 3 for 3 on nutribullet repairs.

-I wound up writing code for a living because I wanted to make stuff and fix stuff, and the market for digital stuff was hot.
-However, every career move I've made has been at least in part to chase the feeling of being connected to what I make.
+I wound up writing code for a living because I wanted to make stuff and fix stuff, and you could make a decent living if you fixed digital stuff.
+When I was in back home, I was making stuff, but something didn't feel right.
+I wasn't feeling particularly connected to the results of my work.

 When I relocated to the UK, I decided to also make a move from corporate number-crunching into proper software development.
 This was a great decision - I felt so much more at home doing more technical work and talking with technical people.
-However, I eventually grew to be dissatisfied in how connected I was with the results of my work.
+However, eventually I realised this still wasn't scratching the itch.
 I thought that maybe if I got a "proper" tech job, this might be fixed.

-## Solution to the job hunt: get very lucky
+## Finding the right role

 I spent a few months in discussions with various tech companies, and was quite unsuccessful.
+I wasn't interviewing well, and I didn't get the impression that the work would be meaningfully better than equivalent enterprise work.
 After some unfulfilling searching, I eventually stumbled across Matta.
 They had a lot of really digestible published research which they'd packaged as a slick product.
 Their opening sounded like one of the vanishingly few roles that would value hardware, software and creative skills.
 On the listing, they said applicants were encouraged to find creative ways to apply.

 ## Applying Creatively